mpope9/krarup/README.md

 krarup
 =====

-Krarup is an Erlang dialect for composing concurrent data processing flows.
+krarup is an Erlang dialect for composing concurrent data processing flows.

 For more details and examples, [see the primer](https://github.com/mpope9/krarup/blob/main/primer.md).